Sergeus/Sergeus.github.io/_drafts/DreamWorld.md

 ![](/assets/img/EntreeForestMyPokemon.jpg){:style="max-height: 200px"}
 *They have waited for **so long***

+And found a bunch of Pokémon in Entree Forest that I had apparently caught and downloaded from the Dream World, back when it was operational.
 Those Pokémon have waited for 10+ years in that forest clearing.
 And you can bet I caught them.

 <video muted autoplay="autoplay" loop="loop" width="480" height="270">
   <source src="/assets/img/DreamWorldCatchButterfree.webm" type="video/webm">